 Due to Covid-19 the 2020/2021 Cross Country race calendar has been reduced and therefore we are excited to launch a brand NEW Cross Country series for Sussex.
-Our new tried and tested Covid-safe live races have proved popular with runners, so we bring you the NEW Nice Work Hastings Winter Cross Country Series with the second race taking place on Sunday 27th December.
+Our new tried and tested Covid-safe live races have proved popular with runners, so we bring you the NEW Nice Work Hastings Winter Cross Country Series with the first race taking place on Sunday 27th December.

 Taking place on Pickham Farm close to Pett, the private farmland is the ideal venue for a Covid-safe event.
 We have successfully developed a number of new procedures which are designed to ensure our races will be Covid-secure and ensure the safety of our runners, staff and the general public.

 Pickham Farm is a working farm and camp site and provides the ideal opportunity for some testing muddy and hilly cross country action.
 The approximately 5 mile course is challenging in parts and will cross fields and through woodland.
 The event is suitable for both experienced and first-time cross-country runners.

 Entries for the event can be purchased race by race or you can purchase a series ticket to cover all four races at a reduced rate.

 This will be a no-frills cross-country event with no medals available however there will be series prizes for leading runners, age categories and teams.